chrisgrieser/obsidian-sidebar-toggler/README.md

 I, for example, have configured to hide Obsidian's sidebars when I trigger a vertical split of my windows.
 When I maximize my Obsidian window, the sidebars get automatically shown again.

-For the mac Automation app [Hammerspoon](http://www.hammerspoon.org/), for example, such a function to be used would look like this:
+For the macOS Automation app [Hammerspoon](http://www.hammerspoon.org/), for example, such a function could look like this:

 ```lua
 function toggleObsidianSidebar (obsiWin)